Puerto Princesa International Airport: Expansion and contemporary history

 The new terminal as seen from the apron.

 To meet the growing air transportation demands of Puerto Princesa and the province of Palawan, in 2014, the Department of Transportation (DOTr) awarded an $82.9-million contract to the joint venture of Kumho Industrial Co.
 Ltd. and GS Engineering & Construction for the construction of new passenger terminal and cargo terminal building, a new apron, connecting taxiways, new state-of-the-art air navigation system, and other support facilities in compliance with the international civil aviation standards set by the International Civil Aviation Organization (ICAO).
 The new terminal was officially inaugurated on May 3, 2017, and opened for commercial operations on the next day.

 Between 2013 and 2014, MASwings operated flight routes to Kota Kinabalu, Malaysia.
 Philippine Airlines operated chartered flights from China, South Korea, and Taiwan in 2018.
 Meanwhile, Tigerair Taiwan launched commercial international flights to the airport from Taipei on June 7, 2019.
 Cebu Pacific also launched flights to Hong Kong from the airport on November 17 of that year.
 In March 2020, international flights were suspended due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic, along with flights in Manila and Clark.

 The largest aircraft accommodated by Puerto Princesa International Airport is a chartered Boeing 777-200ER operated by Omni Air International.

-In July 2025, it is announced that the airport will return to operate international flights by the end of the year, which plans to open a new route to South Korea and will be operated by Jeju Air.
+In July 2025, it was announced that the airport will return to operate international flights by the end of the year, which plans to open a new route to South Korea and will be operated by Jeju Air.

+Cebu Pacific flew its first Airbus A330neo flight to Puerto Princesa on November 2, 2025, to meet growing travel demand.
+Similarly, Philippine Airlines launched thrice-weekly-flights to the airport using the 363-seater A330-300 on December 17 to increase passenger and cargo throughput, in time for the peak Christmas travel season.